 The Sea & Sage Audubon at the San Joaquin Wildlife Sanctuary is a leader in creating an understanding of nature in Orange County through conservation, research and environmental education programs for children and adults.

-Admission is FREE and it is a great place to take a family walk in nature.
+Admission is free and it is a great place to take a family walk in nature.
 Each summer they offer Bat Walks where you can search for live flying bats after hours feeding at the marsh.
 The sanctuary is open every day from dawn until dusk.
 They also have a small nature center inside called the Audubon House where you check out binoculars to go bird watching.
 Field trips and group tours are offered year round.

 Shipley Nature Center – Huntington Beach